Applied Behavior Analysis

 Applied Behavior Analysis (ABA) is a discipline in psychological science used in individual therapy to explain how learning takes place.
 A specific behavior is more likely to be repeated if it is followed by some form of reward or reinforcement.

 ABA uses research-based techniques to increase useful and positive behaviors and reduce those that may cause harm or interfere with learning.
 It is the most effective evidence-based treatment for autism and is recommended by physicians, the American Psychological Association, and the U.S. surgeon general.

 Our ABA-Based Therapy

 We create a treatment plan for your child using a combination of evidence-based treatment methods.
 You child’s therapy program follows the principles and procedures of Applied Behavior Analysis.
 These include, but are not limited to, the following:

 - Verbal Behavior Strategies (VB)

 - Direct Instruction (DI)

 Assessments We Use

-A Board Certified Behavior Analyst (BCBA) will observe and interact with your child as well as gather information from caregivers.
-After the assessment, recommendations regarding the treatment plan will be provided.
-These include, but are not limited to, the hours of services per week and the skills to target.
-All information gathered in the initial evaluation will be written into a report.
+A Board Certified Behavior Analyst (BCBA) will observe and interact with your child and gather information from caregivers.
+After the assessment, recommendations regarding a treatment plan will be provided.
+These include the hours of services per week and the skills to target.
+All information gathered in the initial evaluation will be compiled into a report.

 Westside utilizes a variety of curriculum-based assessments to both evaluate your child and guide treatment and goal planning.
 We may use one or more assessment tools based on your child’s needs.